Meghan King Edmonds Shares New Photos With Boyfriend Christian Schauf, Says She Found Herself A ‘Cowboy’

 On Saturday, June 6, weeks after going public with Schauf on her Instagram account, the mother of three posted a couple of photos of herself, one of which featured her standing in front of a lake and looking to a snowy mountainside and other that included Christian and their two dogs, Girly Girl and Barron.

-In addition to the photos Meghan posted on her Instagram page, she also chronicled her weekend with Christian on her Instagram Stories and in one of her post, which featured Christian wearing a cowboy hat, she told her fans and followers that she “found me a cowboy.”
+In addition to the photos Meghan posted on her Instagram page, she also chronicled her weekend with Christian on her Instagram stories and in one of her posts, which featured Christian wearing a cowboy hat, she told her fans and followers that she “found me a cowboy.”

 In a second Instagram Story on Sunday night, Meghan shared a re-post from a friend in which she and Christian were seen sitting in a hot tub with another couple as she enjoyed a glass of wine.
 Then, in a third, which Meghan deemed to be “not sufficient for work,” her new man was seen sporting a couple of towels on his head and body as she wrapped her leg around him while wearing a long-sleeved black swimsuit.